RootlessAgrarian/mappingguide/docs/fundamentals/1_setup.md

 Go to your executable folder -- ```C:\Program Files (x86)\Steam\steamapps\common\Euro Truck Simulator 2``` by default -- and then create a folder called ```base```, then another folder inside this one called ```map```.

 That's it! you're almost ready to start mapping.
-Just one more prep step... make sure you don't confuse the editor with 3rd party mods.
+Just a couple more prep steps... first, make sure you don't confuse the editor with 3rd party mods.

 ## 3. Get rid of all mods other than those absolutely necessary for your mapping project

 The map editor is not kindly disposed towards a stack of contrib mods.
 Best practise is to remove all mod files from your mod dir, other than things (like new models and buildings) that you really need for your map.
+Now there's just one more setup detail...

+## 4. Configure your game to run in Windowed mode

+The editor runs best not in full screen mode, but in Windowed mode.
+Depending on your version of the game, you may set this option in Steam launch preferences or in the game options.

 ### A Note on loading saved maps